Swarmodroid & AMPy: Reconfigurable Bristle-Bots and Software Package for Robotic Active Matter Studies: Robot circuitry

 \section{Robot circuitry}

 The circuit diagram is shown in Fig.~\ref{fig:Platform}(b).
-It can be divided into the following structural blocks: (i) battery and the charging circuit, (ii) LED indication, (iii) motor pulse-width modulation (PWM) driver, (iv) infrared receiver, (v) microcontroller unit (MCU), and (vi) in-circuit serial programming (ICSP) connector, all located at (vii) the printed circuit board (PCB).
+It can be divided into the following structural blocks: (i) battery and a charging circuit, (ii) LED indication, (iii) motor pulse-width modulation (PWM) driver, (iv) infrared receiver, (v) microcontroller unit (MCU), and (vi) in-circuit serial programming (ICSP) connector, all located at (vii) the printed circuit board (PCB).

-\paragraph*{(i) Battery and charging circuit} All electric components are powered by Robiton LP601120 100~mAh lithium-ion polymer battery~\oncircuit{BT1}; hereafter, labels in brackets denote the corresponding parts in Fig.~\ref{fig:Platform}(b).
-The SS12D07 hard poweroff switch \oncircuit{SW1} shuts down the robot by disconnecting the battery from the circuit.
-Battery charging can be performed from any $5$~V\,DC source that can supply a $300$~mA current, through a Micro USB connector~\oncircuit{J1}, or, alternatively, through the ICSP connector~\oncircuit{J2}.
+\paragraph*{(i) Battery and charging circuit} All electric components are powered by a Robiton LP601120 100~mAh lithium-ion polymer battery~\oncircuit{BT1}; hereafter, labels in brackets denote the corresponding parts in Fig.~\ref{fig:Platform}(b).
+The SS12D07 battery disconnect switch \oncircuit{SW1} prevents the circuit from draining the battery while the robot is inactive.
+Battery charging can be performed from any $5$~V\,DC source that can supply a $300$~mA current, through a Micro USB connector~\oncircuit{J1}, or alternatively through the ICSP connector~\oncircuit{J2}.
 The actual charging current and voltage delivered to the battery cell are controlled by the charge control circuit STMicroelectronics STC4054GR~\oncircuit{U2}, which limits the charging current to $300$~mA during the constant-current charging phase and the charging voltage to $4.2$~V during the constant-voltage charging phase.
-Additionally, a footprint for a PLS2-2 pin header~\oncircuit{J3} is provided for connecting alternative power sources (such as laboratory power sources, wireless charging coils, etc.), but the pin header itself is not installed if the battery is used.
+Additionally, a footprint for a PLS2-2 pin header~\oncircuit{J3} is provided to connect alternative power sources (such as laboratory power sources, wireless charging coils, etc.), but the pin header itself is not installed if a battery is used.